 Our agency protects consumers of real estate services in Texas by ensuring qualified and ethical service providers through upholding high standards in education, licensing, and regulation.
-We oversee the providers of real estate brokerage, appraisal, inspection, home warranty, timeshares and right-of-way services, thereby safeguarding the public interest while facilitating economic growth and opportunity across Texas.
+We oversee the providers of real estate brokerage, appraisal, inspection, timeshares, and right-of-way services, thereby safeguarding the public interest while facilitating economic growth and opportunity across Texas.